Terance98/udemy-nestjs-microservices/README.md

 - `kubectl create service nodeport reservations --tcp=3004 --dry-run=client -o yaml > service.yaml`.
 This is another variation of create service command with `nodeport` method.
 This will expose the service to a specific port.

 - As of writing this Readme, the mongodb atlas server is timing out its connection in kubernetes server.
 So we have hard coded the local mongodb server url for now

+## Deploying to GCP Kubernetes Engine
+- Create a kubernetes egnine in GCP
+- `gcloud components install gke-gcloud-auth-plugin`
+- `gcloud container clusters get-credentials autopilot-cluster-1 --region asia-south1 --project biggle-ai`
+- `kubectl get nodes`
+- `kubectl get namespaces`
+- `kubectl get po -n kube-system`
+- cd into sleepr directory and `helm install sleepr .` This will setup all the kubernetes clusters in pending state
+- `kubectl get po`.
+Will list all the microservices as in pending state
+- `kubectl get nodes` will list out the nodes that have been setup for deployment
+- `kubectl get po`.
+Will list out the microservices again but all of them will be in error state since there are no env variables defined
+- `kubectl describe po auth-66fcbd684c-k5qtl`.
+The final value in the command is the value from the above command.
+This will show the error that occurred which is the monodb variable not found error
+- `kubectl config get-contexts`.
+This will list out the various contexts that are available.
+- `kubectl config use-context docker-desktop`.
+This will checkout to the local context.
+- Make sure docker + kubernetes is running locally and run `kubectl get secrets`.
+This will list out the secrets that are available locally
+- `kubectl get secret stripe -o yaml > stripe.yaml`.
+This will export the stripe secret to a new file.
+- Repeat the process for the rest of the secrets
+- `kubectl config get-contexts`
+- `kubectl config use-context gke_biggle-ai_asia-south1_autopilot-cluster-1`.
+Switching back to the GCP Kubernetes Engine context to copy all the secrets to it
+- `kubectl create -f google.yaml`.
+This will copy the google secret to the new hosted cluster.
+Repeat the same process for the rest of the secrets
+- Once that is done.  `kubectl get po` will show all the services as running now.
+- Delete all the secrets that we just generated in to the files.
+- `kubectl logs auth-66fcbd684c-k5qtl` to ensure everything is running as expected
+- `kubectl get svc` to see the services are running either as TCP or NodePorts and their exposed PORTS as well

+- Next step is to setup ingress load balancer
+- Create a new file named `ingress.yaml` inside the templates folder
+- After filling it out, run `helm upgrade sleepr .`
+- After that if we go to GCP -> Kubernetes Engine -> Networking ( Gateway, Services and Ingress ) -> Ingress.
+We can see that the ingress is being created for our 2 services
+- Once the ingress is created, then run `kubectl get ing`.
+This will list out the public ip for the load balancer which we can use to communicate.
+- Give it some time to finish up the health checks before it can be actually useable.
+- Test out the auth/login api to login with an already existing user and also /reservations to test creation of a reservation.
+The /users route won't work since it was not configured